hoshikawa2/oic_migration_api/README.md

     } ]

-## Task : Understand the OCI API Gateway Deployment Data
+## Task 2: Understand the OCI API Gateway Deployment Data

+Often, a simple structure is enough to implement an API, but as details such as security, header rules, parameters or other details appear, the JSON structure becomes larger.
+Well, this would be the complete JSON structure for any type of deployment.
+We will use it in our OIC flow.

      {
         "requestPolicies": {